csabaujvari/upwork-poc-gcp-redis/terraform/README.md

 ### `redis.tf`

 The `redis.tf` file contains the configuration of the Memorystore instance.
+This resource will create a Redis instance with name `cache-1`, version `6.x`, read replica count `1`, and the size of `5 GB`.

 ### `vpc.tf`

 The `vpc.tf` file contains the dedicated VPC network definition.
+It creates the VPC network called `app-network` .